Another “Useless” Meeting? Maximize your Team ROI and Create Group Genius Sessions

-When critical factors needed to succeed are eliminated, reduced or significantly altered, the essence of the meeting’s intent become something different than was intended.
+When critical factors needed to succeed are eliminated, reduced, or significantly altered, the essence of the meeting’s intent becomes something different than was intended.
 Consider it this way: cutting essentials from a meeting is as useful as trying to cut costs by removing springs from a diving board.
 Once eliminated, a diving board is just a board, and if you use a plain board for diving, you could cause harm by jumping on it.
-Shortcuts and sub-optimal arrangements frequently result in “savings” that are more costly to staff time and overall results in the long-run.
+Shortcuts and sub-optimal arrangements frequently result in “savings” that are more costly to staff time and overall results in the long run.

 Enhancing Meeting ROI

 Meetings are understandably very expensive due to the cost of each attendee’s time.
 For example, if three people from an agency meet for one hour, the client is billed for three hours of time.
 When meetings conclude without producing a value, the result is wasted time that could have been used to generate a positive outcome elsewhere.
 However, if the result of a meeting cleared or avoided potential confusion; made a correction that would otherwise have been overlooked; created new insights that helped lead to some future savings, or advanced the project in quantum leaps, the meeting was a great investment.

 For clients to receive the most value from the time their agency bills out, meetings should be held for the purposes of clarifying what could not be eliminated through remote communication; explaining or addressing sensitive, complex, or involved problems; brainstorming or collaborating on something new that depends on group dynamics for success; or conducting research, such as the case with ethnography, observing a sequence of events.